 4 Source: September 2019 Discussion Paper on Synthetic Securitisation by the European Banking Authority (EBA).
 Comparable portfolio constitutes a comparable but broader portfolio of the bank.
 Based on a study of 70 transactions executed by 14 banks covering the period 2008-2019, including 26 large corporate transactions and 21 SME transactions.

-The reference assets in Reg Cap also provide diversification opportunities.
 Exhibit 3: Reg Cap investors can gain exposure to a wide range of attractive credit assets: